chenhao-ye/cs537-sp21-discussion/week3/README.md

 }
 ```

-What it does is, first figures out what is the saved stack pointer (`%esp`), then finds the arguments that were pushed to the stack previously.
+What it does is, first figure out what is the saved stack pointer (`%esp`), then find the arguments that were pushed to the stack previously.
 This "pushing arguments to the stack" is the function arguments passing conventions in xv6.
 This is done by the compilers.
 Not only syscalls do this, but all the function calls follow this convention.